-1. Go to the Event Policies page (Events > Event Policies).

-- 2. In the Event Policies page, select the Actions menu () of the event policy you want to edit and select Edit. - 3.
+- 1. Go to the Event Policies page (Events > Event Policies). - 2.
+Click the Actions icon (1) for the event policy you want to edit and select Edit. - 3.
 The selected event policy is displayed in the Event Policy Editor page, where you can edit one or more properties of the event policy. - 4.
 The Event Policy Editor page contains the following fields and tabs: - Policy Name.
 Edit the name for the event policy. - Enable Event Policy.
 This toggle allows you to enable and disable the event policy. - Policy Description.
 Edit the description of the event policy. - Match Logic.
 Allows you to define pattern-matching for the event.
 This tab is described in the Match Logic Tab section. - Event Message.
 Allows you to enter an event message and the severity of the event, as well as event masking.
 This tab is described in the Event Message Tab section. - Suppression.
 Allows you to suppress the event on selected devices and device groups.
 This tab is described in the Suppression Tab section. - 5.
 Click [Save] to save your changes to the event policy.